Shein: Tax avoidance and evasion accusations

-Controversies

 Environmental impact

-Deutsche Welle released a video in late 2021 detailing the ultra-fast-fashion system Shein is built on, criticizing the targeting of adolescents and young adults less likely to make wise financial decisions, as well as the caused environmental impact.
-Other media outlets have pointed at the addictive nature of the app, noting how its low prices get people to buy things they do not need.
-Due to the affordability of Shein, most clothes are not high quality and can lead people to dispose of them, exacerbating the textile waste problem.
+Deutsche Welle released a video in late 2021 detailing the ultra-fast-fashion system Shein is built on, criticizing the company's marketing to adolescents and young adults, as well as the caused environmental impact.
+Other media outlets have pointed at the addictive nature of the app, noting how its low prices encourage users to make impulse purchases.
 In 2023, Time magazine reported that the company was producing more than 6.3 million tons of carbon dioxide every year.
 The manufacturers’ rapid use of virgin polyester and large consumption of oil churns out the same amount of CO_{2} as approximately 180 coal-fired power plants.

 In response to criticism, Shein launched a resale service on its US app that enables the buying and selling of secondhand Shein fashion.
-There are mixed reactions to the efficacy of this initiative.
-Shein pieces are highly affordable hence customers may choose to buy a new item rather than purchase a resale piece.
+Shein prices are highly affordable hence customers may choose to buy a new item rather than purchase a resale piece.
+In 2023, Shein contributed 16.7 million total metric tons of carbon dioxide emitted into the air.
+76% of Shein's products use polyester, a fabric that easily sheds microplastics, and only 6% of those clothing items are recycled.

+Legal and regulatory issues

 Unsafe chemical exposure

 Shein was also cited in a Marketplace investigation overseen by professor Miriam Diamond at the University of Toronto for selling toddlers' jackets that contained almost 20 times the amount of lead permitted under Health Canada's safety regulations.
 The company also sold a red purse that contained five times the permitted amount of lead.
 Shein notified Marketplace that they would stop selling the two items and would stop getting supplies from the corresponding suppliers until the problem was addressed.
 In May 2024, South Korean authorities found that some of Shein products contained unsafe level of phthalates.